About Brake's National Centre of Excellence for Post-Crash Support

 - Crisis consultancy and guidance.
 We recognise that many of our partners encounter complexity, challenge and crisis in their work with victims and families.
 Our centre of excellence is committed to making expert guidance accessible upon request through our responsive crisis consultancy service within 24 hours, including weekends and bank holidays.
 This is available free of charge to statutory and non-statutory partner agencies.
 Commissioned crisis consultancy and guidance can also be made available to businesses on a retained basis for an additional fee, please get in touch to discuss further.
 Click here to submit a request for crisis consultancy.

 - Research collaboration.
 We partner with researchers and their organisations to support the involvement of victims and their families to participate in research projects which are dedicated to furthering knowledge and creating impact.
 We offer specialist research consultancy on request to assist research teams to integrate a trauma informed approach to engagement.
-Further information about our research strategy and how to apply for a research partnership is coming soon.
+Click here for more information about our research strategy and how to apply for a research partnership.

 - Restorative practice and mediation.
 We will work with victims, their families and practitioners to address perceived organisational harm and create opportunities for restorative through a process of mediation.